What's New For 2025

 CHILD TAX CREDIT

-For 2023, the Child Tax Credit (CTC) is $2,000 per child under the age of 17 years old.
-The amount of CTC that can be claimed as the refundable Additional Child Tax Credit to $1,600 per qualifying child.
-As of January 17, 2024 there is currently a bill awaiting a vote in Congress that could increase the Additional Child Tax Credit.
+For 2024, the Child Tax Credit (CTC) is $2,000 per child under the age of 17 years old.
+The amount of CTC that can be claimed as the refundable Additional Child Tax Credit to $1,700 per qualifying child.

 Standard Deduction